simonmichael/hledger/hledger/hledger_balance.m4.md

     ```

-Multi-column balance reports display accounts in flat mode by default;
+Multicolumn balance reports display accounts in flat mode by default;
 to see the hierarchy, use `--tree`.

 With a reporting interval (like `--quarterly` above), the report